shihuang047/2bRAD-M/README.md

 ## Installation
  ### System requirements
- * Operating systems: Unix, OSX
- * Conda/Miniconda >= 3
- ### Speed and memory usage
+ #### Dependencies
+ All scripts in 2bRAD-M are written using Perl and recommended to run in a conda environment.
+In the Unix systems, or Mac OSX, the program should work properly as all required packages can be appropreiately download and installed in the conda environment.
+ #### Disk space
+ Construction of a 2bRAD-M standard database (i.e., 2b-Tag-DB) requires approximately 10 GB of disk space.
+ #### Memory usage
+ Running the standard pipeline requires < 30Gb of RAM, which is also compatible with multithreading.
+For example, the BcgI-derived (default) database size is 9.32 GB, and you will need more than that in RAM if you want to build the default database.
+In a test early on, the peak memory can reach up to 29GB.
+ #### Speed
- Most steps of the program are quite fast, require < 2Gb of RAM, and are compatible with multithreading.
-About 20 minutes are required for loading the 2bTag     database.
-For a typical gut metagenome, ~1-5 minutes are required for species profiling.
+About 20 minutes are required for loading the 2b-Tag-DB.
+For a typical gut metagenome, ~40 minutes are required for species profiling.

  ### Download the pipeline
  * Clone the latest version from GitHub (recommended):